FALL CONFERENCE : NAME PENDING

-Up to 12 CEU's including: Etiology and treatment of Chronic Marijuana use/Effects of Legalization of Marjuana/ Suicide Risk Assesment/Law And Ethics/ Clinical Supervision/Counselor Self care
+Up to 12 CEU's including: Etiology and treatment of substance use disorders/Effects of Legalization of Marjuana/ Suicide Risk Assesment/Law And Ethics/ Clinical Supervision/Counselor Self care

 $100-members & students/$120-nonmembers/$10-early registration discount if paid before 9-25-15 / apply for membership during registration and get the member discount